CongSun-dlut/CPI_extraction/README.md

 * python                    3.6.9
 * pytorch-pretrained-bert   0.6.1
-* torch                     1.2.0
+* torch                     1.1.0
 * numpy                     1.16.4
 * pandas                    0.25.0
 * scipy                     1.3.1

 ## Run models ##
 Since the model contains multiple layer, it generally need some time to train.
-If the users have no time or GPU to train model, the saved model in the Records can be loaded to test. \
+If the users have no time to train model, the saved model in the Records can be loaded to test. \
 Some examples of execution instructions are listed below.